 2. Adobe Audition

 Adobe Audition is a part of Adobe Creative Cloud (CC) that allows you to restore, edit, or mix audio the way you want.
-It offers both single and multi-track editing and is particular designed for the use of broadcasters.
+It offers both single and multi-track editing and is particularly designed for the use of broadcasters.

-One of the key features of the Adobe Audition is that it offers a timeline view of the imported files which a great help for beginners.
+One of the key features of Adobe Audition is that it offers a timeline view of the imported files which is a great help for beginners.
 The modern visual interface combined with a simple drag-and-drop feature offers you to completely focus on audio optimization.

 Moreover, Adobe Audition offers a sound library consisting of over 400 gun sound effects, over 200 cartoon sound effects, and other sounds like gaming sounds, comic sounds, and more.
 Plus, it allows you to clear background noise if any.

 The audio editing software allows you to combine recordings of multiple resources in a single track.